Radhav-XuLab/JianlinLiuSingleCell/README.md

 This script uses GEOquery to generate PAM50 subtyping for GSE9893.

 ### 08_Fishplot.R
-This script generates fishplot to display tumor evolution.
+This script generates fishplot to display tumor evolution using different genes.

 ---